awsdocs/aws-php-developers-guide/doc_source/ses-verify.rst

 Delete an Email Address
 ========================

-Deletes a verified email addresses from the list of verified identities.
+Deletes a verified email addresses from the list of identities.

 **Imports**